-Career Services is available to all off-campus and online students.
-They offer program placement, resume building and interview tips.
-Once you're ready, Career Services can help you get connected with hundreds of employers with internships and job opportunities.
+Career and Professional Success (CAPS) is available to all off-campus and online students.
+CAPS offers job search document reviews, practice interviewing, skills assessments, workshops, coaching, and more.
+Once you’re ready, CAPS can help you get connected with thousands of employers with internships and job opportunities.

 Ferris offers counseling services to support your overall well-being.

-If you're looking for assistance overcoming common concerns or if you're looking to learn more about mindfulness and meditation, take advantage of Therapy Assistance Online (TAO).
+- If you're looking for assistance overcoming common concerns or wanting to learn more about mindfulness and meditation, take advantage of Therapy Assistance Online (TOA).

-TAO is free for Ferris students.
-After a quick online screening, TAO will create individualized interactive modules and practice tools just for you.
+- TOA is free for Ferris students.
+After a quick online screening, TOA will create individualized interactive modules and practice tools just for you.